youraunt/EDU_CU_CSCI2421/README.txt

 *  Description of the program
 *******************************************************

-The program "2188HW1" reads integers from a data file, and uses the data to implement two matrices.
-It then outputs the matrices, and computes and outputs the sum and product of the matrices.
+The program "2188HW1" takes input form the user, and uses the data to implement random numbers stored in two vectors.
+It then allows the user to guess random integers in the range they provided.
+The game allows for three rounds, but will terminate the current game instance if all integers are matched.
+The game will ask if the use would like to play another game.

 *******************************************************
 *  Source files